 Curriculum at Northeast College Prep meets the State of Minnesota's standards for education.
-The backbone of the curriculum at Northeast College Prep is the internationally acclaimed International Baccalaureate Programme.
-Complete information about the school's program can be found on our website or by asking the school's Director, Erika Sass.
+Complete information about the school's program can be found on our website or by asking the Director of Curriculum and Instruction, Laura Pastor.

 Employee Directory